gindearav-svg/aravgindeportfolio/Product Development/README.md

 ## Key Outcome

-The team developed a working prototype and evaluated its potential for commercialization within a $12B industrial coatings market, and presented our findings to industry judges.
+The team developed a physical prototype and evaluated its potential for commercialization within a $12B industrial coatings market, and presented our findings to industry judges.